andresgongora/synth-shell/README.md

 synth-shell/setup.sh
 ```

-Once done, you can fire up a new terminal and enjoy the result.
-Note that for
-`fancy-bash-prompt.sh` you might also need
+Note that for `fancy-bash-prompt.sh` you might also need
 [power-line fonts](https://github.com/powerline/fonts).
 You can instal it
 as follows (the exact name of the package varies from distro to distro):